 June Jo Lee

-Previously, she was VP of Strategic Insights at The Hartman Group leading qualitative research projects for Whole Foods Market, Safeway, Target, Starbucks’ Evolution Fresh, Dairy Management Inc, Kraft, Nestle, Hersey, Heinz, General Mills, Kellogg’s, PepsiCo.
+Previously, she was VP Strategic Insights at The Hartman Group, leading qualitative research projects for Whole Foods Market, Safeway, Target, Starbucks’ Evolution Fresh, Dairy Management Inc, Kraft, Nestle, Hershey, Heinz, General Mills, Kellogg’s, PepsiCo.

-She studied food anthropology at Harvard Graduate School of Arts and Sciences and started her career as a produce team member at the original Whole Foods Market in Austin, Texas.
+She studied anthropology at Harvard Graduate School of Arts and Sciences, and started her career in food as a produce team member at the original Whole Foods Market in Austin TX.

 Dr. David Killilea

 David Killilea is a Staff Scientist in the Nutrition & Metabolism Center at Children’s Hospital Oakland Research Institute (CHORI) and Specialist at University of California, San Francisco (UCSF).
 David is a nutritional biochemist with a particular interest in the mineral micronutrients needed for good health.
 Funding for David’s research has come from the National Institute of Health, Bill & Melinda Gates Foundation, and HarvestPlus.
 David has worked with Community Grains in Oakland, CA on re-establishing a local grain economy and has been interviewed in Cook’s Science, The Wall Street Journal, and The New York Times on the nutritional density of whole grains.